 You can make sambar without sambar powder if you have the spices that you usually use for Indian cooking.
 The spices needed are turmeric powder, red chili powder, coriander powder, fenugreek powder, asafoetiida (sometimes I skip asafoetida).

-So here is how you can make sambar without sambar powder following this simple sambar recipe without sambar powder.
+So here is how you can make sambar without sambar powder following this simple sambar recipe using spices.

 Sambar Recipe Without Sambar Powder

-- toor dal (yellow pigeon peas) 1.5 cups
+- 1.5 cups toor dal (yellow split pigeon peas)

 - Transfer the cut vegetables to the pressure cooker.